 The MIPLC operates under a compact governance structure comprising three boards to ensure proper management, scientific advice, and feedback from the international scientific and practice community.
 These boards are, respectively, the Managing Board, the Scientific Advisory Board, and the Board of Trustees.

 The Managing Board is the governing body of the Munich Intellectual Property Law Center.
 It formulates general policy for and manages the affairs of the MIPLC.
-The Managing Board is composed of four members, representing the cooperation partners Max Planck Institute, University of Augsburg, Technische Universität München, and The George Washington University Law School, respectively.
+The Managing Board is composed of four members, representing the cooperation partners Max Planck Society, University of Augsburg, Technical University of Munich, and The George Washington University, respectively.

 The Managing Board meets on a monthly basis.
 It is composed of: